aws-samples/config-resource-compliance-dashboard/README.md

 #### Manual setup of S3 event notification
 _You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure S3 event notification` _at step 1 above._

-_TODO verify permissions in case of SNS_

-If you selected `no`, the necessary permissions have been deployed by CloudFormation already, now you must configure the Log Archive S3 bucket to trigger the Lambda Partitioner function when objects are added to the bucket.
+If you selected `no`, you must configure the Log Archive S3 bucket event notification to trigger the Lambda Partitioner function when objects are added to the bucket.
+The necessary permissions for the Lambda function to access the Log Archive bucket have been deployed by CloudFormation already.

-The Lambda partitioner notifications from S3 have these constraints:
+The S3 event notifications for this dashboard have these requirements:
 1. All object create events
 1. All prefixes

-This may be a challenge depending on your current S3 event notification, since Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html) overlapping prefixes in two rules for the same event type.
+This may be a challenge depending on your current S3 event notification setup, since Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html#notification-how-to-filtering-examples-invalid) overlapping prefixes in two rules for the same event type.

 We recommend that you configure your event notification to an SNS topic (if not already):
-* If your bucket publishes events notifications to an SNS topic, you can subscribe the Lambda Partitioner function to the topic.
+* If your bucket publishes events notifications to an SNS topic, you can [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) the Lambda Partitioner function to the topic.
-* If your bucket already sends event notifications to a lambda function, you can change that notification to an SNS topic and subscribe your function and the Lambda Partitioner function to that SNS topic.
+* If your bucket already sends event notifications to another Lambda function, you can change that notification to an SNS topic and [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) both your function and the Lambda Partitioner function to that SNS topic.

-Follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html) to add a notification configuration to your bucket using an Amazon SNS topic.
+Follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-enable-disable-notification-intro.html) to add a notification configuration to your bucket using an Amazon SNS topic.
+Also, make sure that the Log Archive bucket is [granted permissions to publish event notification messages to your SNS topic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/grant-destinations-permissions-to-s3.html).

 ### Installation on dedicated Dashboard account